oracle-livelabs/adb/adb-gcp/migrate-to-adb/migrate-to-adb.md

 1. Upload a datapump dumpfile to Google Cloud Storage Bucket.
 2. Get the access key to allow Autonomous Database to connect to the cloud storage bucket.
 3. Install sqlcl and connect to ADB
-4. Use the sample .dmp file to import data to your Autonomous database.
+4. Use the sample .dmp file to import data to your Autonomous Database.

 ### Required Artifacts
 - Access to a pre-provisioned Autonomous Database instance.